 7: Download Microsoft Security Essentials.
 A free virus scanning program.
 Make sure that you set the program to scan at least once a week when you know the computer will be on.
 Maybe on a Sunday or Monday night.
 Plan on keeping the computer on all night for the scan to complete.
 It will update automatically with new information on how to stop the latest viruses.

 This project only took a little while to finish.

 I had to first make sure that there wasn’t a lot of items starting up by putting MSCONFIG in the search bar of the Windows start menu and pressing Enter.
-After that I picked and chose which programs were critical to keep vs. those that were not.
+After that, I picked and chose which programs were critical in keeping vs. those that were not.
 I whittled away at it, searching online for the items that needed to be kept.
-After that I downloaded and used the program found below called CCleaner.
+After that, I downloaded and used the program found below called CCleaner.
 With this program, I was able to free up a lot of RAM (Memory) from being used constantly.
 I then added Web of Trust and Ad Block Plus to the web browsers (both Internet Explorer, and Google Chrome) After that, I thought that I’d give his computer a facelift by changing his desktop photo to his favorite team: